XiDsLab/CNV-BAC/README.md

 and R package 'quantreg'

 # Set up
+cd /PATH/TO/ProkaBIC-seq

 python setup.py

-Then add the path of ProkaBIC-seq to envrionment.
+Add the path of ProkaBIC-seq to envrionment.

 # Usage
 ProkaBIC-seq require the origin of replication for reference genome.
 For the references from NCBI database, origin of replications can get from http://tubic.org/doric/public/index.php/index.